masterSunflowers/mastersunflowers.github.io/README.md

 ---
 ## Introduction

-Welcome to my personal book, a digital garden where I share my thoughts, ideas, and learnings.
+Welcome to my personal book, a digital garden where I share my thoughts, ideas, and knowledges.
 This space is a reflection of my journey, a collection of my experiences, and a manifestation of my growth.

 ## About this project